 Bruschetta is a food that originated in central Italy.
 In Tuscany, Bruschetta is called fettunta — which literally means ‘oiled slices’.
 In the U.S., we tend to think of bruschetta mainly as grilled slices of Italian bread with fresh tomatoes, basil, olive oil, and garlic.
 In Italy, it is one of the easiest and quickest dishes to prepare for a casual dinner or evening with family or friends.
 And there are so many variations with a variety of ingredients that complement each other.

-Its main advantage is that the ingredients used to make Bruschetta don’t require long periods of time for cooking or preparation.
-If you follow the classic recipes for Bruschetta, all you need is an oven for toasting the bread and, mainly, great authentic Italian bread (should be crusty on the outside and soft inside), garlic and extra virgin, cold-pressed olive oil.
+Its main advantage is that the ingredients used to make bruschetta don’t require long periods of time for cooking or preparation.
+If you follow the classic recipes for bruschetta, all you need is an oven for toasting the bread and, mainly, great authentic Italian bread (it should be crusty on the outside and soft inside), garlic and extra virgin cold-pressed olive oil.

-Like all great Italian recipes, each type of Bruschetta is made with a small amount of ingredients and each ingredient is important to the taste of the finished product.
-So, each ingredient used must be the best quality; i.e., extra virgin, cold-pressed olive oil, fresh mozzarella, authentic cheese, fresh vegetables, fresh cheeses, good quality meats or fish.
+Like all great Italian recipes, each type of bruschetta is made with a small amount of ingredients, and each ingredient is important to the taste of the finished product.
+So, each ingredient used must be the best quality; i.e., cold-pressed EVOO, fresh mozzarella, authentic cheese, fresh vegetables, fresh cheeses, good quality meats or fish.

-Every region of Italy has its favorite Bruschetta recipes and it is more usual to find in the central and southern parts of Italy.
-Here are some of my favorite Bruschetta recipes.
+Every region of Italy has its favorite bruschetta recipes and it is more usual to find in the central and southern parts of Italy.
+Here are two great bruschetta recipes.
 Serve as an appetizer or for a quick light dinner for two or four.
 For two, make half of each recipe and share.
 For four, make the full recipe and serve in four.